fineprint-global/fabio/README.md

 ### How to cite
 To cite FABIO please refer to this paper:
 Bruckner, M., Wood, R., Moran, D., Kuschnig, N., Wieland, H., Maus, V., Börner, J. 2019.
 FABIO – The Construction of the Food and Agriculture Input–Output Model.
-Environmental Science & Technology 53(19), 11302–11312.
-DOI: 10.1021/acs.est.9b03554
+Environmental Science & Technology 53(19), 11302–11312. https://doi.org/10.1021/acs.est.9b03554

-FABIO database v1.1:
-Bruckner, M. & Kuschnig, N. (2020).
-Food and Agriculture Biomass Input–Output (FABIO) database (1.1).
-Zenodo. https://doi.org/10.5281/zenodo.2577067
+### Database availability

-FABIO database v2:
+The preliminary FABIO v2 database is available upon request.
-Not yet published!
-Do not use or distribute without prior consent by the author.
 Contact [Martin Bruckner](mailto:martin.bruckner@wu.ac.at) for more information.

-### Database availability
 The FABIO v1 database is available via Zenodo (http://dx.doi.org/10.5281/zenodo.2577067).
-The preliminary FABIO v2 database is available upon request.

-### Coverage
+### Coverage of FABIO v2 (preliminary)
 - 187 regions (186 countries + 1 RoW)
 - 119 processes (in the mr_sup and mr_use tables)
 - 123 commodities (raw and processed agricultural and food products)